Meryl Streep: 1980s: Rise to prominence

 In 1983, Streep played her first non-fictional character, the nuclear whistleblower and labor union activist Karen Silkwood, who died in a suspicious car accident while investigating alleged wrongdoing at the Kerr-McGee plutonium plant, in Mike Nichols' biographical film Silkwood.
 Streep felt a personal connection to Silkwood, and in preparation, she met with people close to the woman, and in doing so realized that each person saw a different aspect of her personality.
 She said, "I didn't try to turn myself into Karen.
 I just tried to look at what she did.
 I put together every piece of information I could find about her ...
 What I finally did was look at the events in her life, and try to understand her from the inside".
 Jack Kroll of Newsweek considered Streep's characterization to have been "brilliant", while Silkwood's boyfriend Drew Stephens expressed approval in that Streep had played Karen as a human being rather than a myth, despite Karen's father Bill thinking that Streep and the film had dumbed his daughter down.
 Pauline Kael believed that Streep had been miscast.

 Streep next played opposite Robert De Niro in the romance Falling in Love (1984), which was poorly received.
 She portrayed a fighter for the French Resistance during World War II in the British drama Plenty (1985), adapted from the play by David Hare.
 For the latter, Roger Ebert wrote that she conveyed "great subtlety; it is hard to play an unbalanced, neurotic, self-destructive woman, and do it with such gentleness and charm ...
 Streep creates a whole character around a woman who could have simply been a catalogue of symptoms."
 In 2008, Molly Haskell praised Streep's performance in Plenty, believing it to be "one of Streep's most difficult and ambiguous" films and "most feminist" role.

-Longworth considers Streep's next release, Out of Africa (1985), to have established her as a Hollywood superstar.
-In the film, Streep starred as the Danish writer Karen Blixen, opposite Robert Redford's Denys Finch Hatton.
+In her next film, Out of Africa (1985), Streep starred as the Danish writer Karen Blixen, opposite Robert Redford's Denys Finch Hatton.
 Director Sydney Pollack was initially dubious about Streep in the role, as he did not think she was sexy enough, and had considered Jane Seymour for the part.
 Pollack recalls that Streep impressed him in a different way: "She was so direct, so honest, so without bullshit.
 There was no shielding between her and me."
 Streep and Pollack often clashed during the 101-day shoot in Kenya, particularly over Blixen's voice.
 Streep had spent much time listening to tapes of Blixen, and began speaking in an old-fashioned and aristocratic fashion, which Pollack thought excessive.
 A significant commercial success, the film won a Golden Globe for Best Picture.
 It also earned Streep another Academy Award nomination for Best Actress, and the film ultimately won Best Picture.
 Film critic Stanley Kauffmann praised her performance, writing "Meryl Streep is back in top form.
 This means her performance in Out of Africa is at the highest level of acting in film today."